 (Added affiliate link 11/4/2020)

 Due to the success of this review, Litter-Robot proactively provided me with a discount of $25.00 off for readers who use this affiliate link to purchase their Litter-Robot.
 (Thanks, Litter-Robot!)
+This discount is only good on new models, not reconditioned units.

 The review itself remains unchanged from its original posting on March 12, 2019.